AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-browser-type.md

 ---
 description: Refers to the type of browser being used by the visitor, such as Internet Explorer, Mozilla Firefox, Google Chrome, and so forth.
-seo-description: Refers to the type of browser being used by the visitor, such as Internet Explorer, Mozilla Firefox, Google Chrome, and so forth.
-seo-title: Browser Types
 solution: Analytics
 title: Browser Types
 topic: Reports